On the subcritical self-catalytic branching Brownian motions: Existence: Proof of Theorem

-The proof of Theorem \ref{thm:existence-of-Z-t} will be divided into three parts.
+The proof of Theorem \ref{thm:existence-of-Z-t} will be divided into four parts.
 In Subsection \ref{sec:CFDD}, we will show the convergence in finite-dimensional distributions of $(Z_t^{(n)})_{t>0}$ as $n\to\infty$ to a Markov process $(\tilde{Z}_t)_{t>0}$.
 In Subsection \ref{sec:PZ}, we will give several preliminary results on the process $(\tilde{Z}_t)_{t>0}$, in particular, showing that it is stochastically right-continuous.
 In Subsection \ref{sec:CR}, we will show that $(\tilde{Z}_t)_{t>0}$ has a c\`{a}dl\`{a}g modification $(Z_t)_{t>0}$.
+Finally, Theorem \ref{thm:existence-of-Z-t} is proved in Subsection \ref{SS5.4}.